A female teacher talks to a students in her classroom.

 • Hands-On Learning: Real-world, classroom-based field experiences in a variety of grades with students from diverse backgrounds.

-• Flexibility: Options include evening courses, and full and part-time scheduling.
+• Flexibility: Benefit from options that include evening courses, full and part-time scheduling, and online coursework for post-baccalaureate students.

-• Support: Cohort model ensures support throughout the program.
+• Support: Cohort model ensures support throughout your educational journey.

 A young child (black male) working on a project at his desk in his classroom